rapporto/docs/source-lk-v2/api/eng/smpp_eng/eng_smpp_tg_auth_codes.rst

 Telegram Gateway Authorization Codes
 ======================================

-This section describes the specifics of transmitting authorization codes via the SMPP protocol to the Telegram Gateway.
+This section describes the specifics of transmitting authorization codes via the SMPP protocol to Telegram Gateway.

 .. raw:: html